-Only trained engineers authorized by Ascend should open the MAX's case for testing, maintenance, installation, or any other purpose.
-Furthermore, only trained engineers should replace MAX components.
+Only Ascend-authorized personnel should open the MAX's case for testing, maintenance, installation, or any other purpose.
+Furthermore, only Ascend-authorized personnel should replace components inside the MAX.

 Warning: The battery can explode if incorrectly replaced.
 Replace the battery only with the same or equivalent type recommended by the manufacturer.
 Dispose of used batteries according to the manufacturer's instructions.